Do I have to live in BC to work with Angela?

 - you received a new medical diagnosis and need to change your eating habits in order to manage it

-- you’re feeling your body change as it ages and want to be sure you’re on the right track with eating
+- you’re feeling your body change as it gets older and want to be sure you’re on the right track with eating

 … or any other reason you might need to review the way you eat with a professional.